THC-Software/ClubService/README.md

 ### Kubernetes

-We split all of the Kubernetes files by kind (config, secrets, deployment, and services).
+We split all the Kubernetes files by kind (config, secrets, deployment, and services).
 The secrets contain for mailhog the sender email encoded in Base64 and for postgres the username and password also encoded in Base64.
-All of the configuration files can be applied using `kubectl apply -R -f deployments`
+All the configuration files can be applied using `kubectl apply -R -f deployments`.

-All of the files used to configure Kubernetes are located here:\
+All the files used to configure Kubernetes are located here:\
-deployment
+`deployment/`

 ### Environment Variables

 We don't use hardcoded values for deployment, instead we configured the dockerfile to accept custom environment variables.
 The used deployment solution in our case Kubernetes, sets the environment variables accordingly.
-In the program.cs (lines 9 - 14) we have some code that substitutes the placeholders in the appsettings.Production.json with the values of the environment variables passed by kubernetes.
+In the program.cs (lines 9 - 14) we have some code that substitutes the placeholders in the `appsettings.Production.json` with the values of the environment variables passed by kubernetes.
-Therefore all of our environment variables are configured in the Kubernetes config files.
+Therefore, all of our environment variables are configured in the Kubernetes config files.

 ## Sending Emails

-When the Tournament service publishes a TournamentConfirmed or TournamentCanceled event we send an email to each member of the Tennisclub.
+When the Tournament service publishes a TournamentConfirmed or TournamentCanceled event we email each member of the Tennis club.

 ### Outbox pattern

-The TournamentCanceledEventHandler & TournamentConfirmedEventHandler write the email with the memberId and MemberEmail into the outbox table of our readstore.
+The TournamentCanceledEventHandler & TournamentConfirmedEventHandler write the email with the memberId and MemberEmail into the outbox table of our read store.
 Afterwards the EmailMessageRelay checks the table in a fixed interval and processes all entries of this table.
 Once they are processed it removes them.
-All of this happens one transaction, guaranteeing a atleast once delivery.
+All of this happens one transaction, guaranteeing the at least once delivery.

-ClubService.Application/EventHandlers/TournamentEventHandlers/TournamentCanceledEventHandler.cs (Line 54 - 59)\
+`ClubService.Application/EventHandlers/TournamentEventHandlers/TournamentCanceledEventHandler.cs (Line 54 - 59)`\
-ClubService.Application/EventHandlers/TournamentEventHandlers/TournamentConfirmedEventHandler.cs (Line 42 - 48)\
+`ClubService.Application/EventHandlers/TournamentEventHandlers/TournamentConfirmedEventHandler.cs (Line 42 - 48)`\
-ClubService.Infrastructure/Mail/EmailMessageRelay.cs (Line 32 - 54)
+`ClubService.Infrastructure/Mail/EmailMessageRelay.cs (Line 32 - 54)`

 ### Mailhog

-We use Mailhog for testing the sending of the emails.
+We use mailhog for testing the sending of the emails.
-SMTP Config for mailhog: ClubService.API/appsettings.DockerDevelopment.json (Line 28 - 32)
+SMTP Config for mailhog:\
+`ClubService.API/appsettings.DockerDevelopment.json (Line 28 - 32)`